 3. Shoulder shrugging

-Something as simple as shoulder shrugging can help you relieve stress, back and neck pain in just seconds.
-Breathing is essential for exercising properly, so whatever you do, remember to breathe.
-Before shrugging, take a deep breath, then lift your shoulders as high as you can, hold for a second and drop.
-Do this three times whenever you get a chance.
+A stretch as simple as shoulder shrugging can relieve stress, back and neck pain in just seconds.
+Breathing is important for maximizing the benefits of a stretch, so whatever you do, remember to breathe.
+To do the shoulder shrug, inhale as you lift your shoulders as high as you comfortably can and exhale as you gently release the stretch.
+Repeat this as needed whenever you get a chance.

 Also, add a bit of fun to it to shed tension.
 You can combine moving your head up and down, left and right, to further relax.
 It might seem funny to you at first, but the more you do it, the more you will start noticing that you can move your head and shoulders much easier than before.